 We give thanks for you, our viewers and listeners, as we enter the holiday season at the end of 2018.
 Holidays are family and relatives; and those memories can bring mixed emotions, highs and lows, amidst all the food and feasting.
 Maylee Chang and DJ Chuang talk about what those experiences might be like, especially when shame shows up, and how you can stay healthy and sane to better enjoy the holidays.

 Margaret Yu (National Director of Epic Movement, the Asian American ministry of Cru) talks with DJ Chuang about how leaders can be debilitated by shame and become derailed.
 Not good.
 But there’s an antidote to shame that can help the leader to be honest with their humanity, to confess the occasional mistake, and to recover their rational capacity in order to better serve the organization, people, and community.

-Connect with Margaret Yu margaretyu.com and on Twitter @CCCEPICMargaret
+- Connect with Margaret Yu at margaretyu.com + on Twitter @CCCEPICMargaret

 Maylee Chang and DJ Chuang grapple with understanding both the positive and the negative aspects of shame.
 Yes, of course, shame is a painful feeling.
 But it so much more than that.
 Towards the end of the episode, we count up at least 5 positive aspects of shame when respond with honest talk and healthy choices.

 Maylee Chang and DJ Chuang have an honest talk about how refugees experience the hardest life challenges, resulting in trauma, and how some are able to move out of survival mode and towards a healthier life of relationships and dealing with past memories

 On this episode of Erasing Shame, Dr. Pang Rhodes joins host DJ Chuang to have an honest talk about Hmong Americans, community, and shame.